-Both Congress and the current administration have proposed or are currently considering a wide variety of actions intended to reduce drug prices.
-These actions include basing payment for drugs under Medicare Part B on an index of prices in other countries, allowing Medicare Part D to negotiate lower prices with drug manufacturers, requiring rebates for certain low-income Medicare Part D enrollees, permitting the importation of less expensive versions of drugs from Canada and other countries and other measures.
+Both Congress and the current administration have proposed or are currently considering a wide variety of actions intended to reduce drug prices and/or reduce the amount of reimbursement for drugs under federal government programs such as Medicare.
+These actions include basing payment for drugs under Medicare Part B on an index of prices in other countries, allowing Medicare Part D to negotiate lower prices with drug manufacturers, requiring rebates for drugs whose prices increase greater than the rate of inflation, permitting the importation of less expensive versions of drugs from Canada and other countries and other measures.
 These proposals, if finalized or enacted, could adversely affect us and may have a material adverse effect on our business, results of operations, financial condition and cash flows.